Science education: Science pedagogical approaches

+However, more favoured is a learner guided approach, where the educator guides and facilitates learning.
+Specific hands-on illustrations of this approach are available.
+Another form is inquiry based learning, where the student takes on the role of the investigator with often the educator providing initial questions to examine.
+In practical and experiential science the emphasis is on practical hands-one experimentation, with students performing experiments themselves.
+Often a blend of the above methods are used depending on context and lesson.

 Research

 The practice of science education has been increasingly informed by research into science teaching and learning.
 Research in science education relies on a wide variety of methodologies, borrowed from many branches of science and engineering such as computer science, cognitive science, cognitive psychology and anthropology.
 Science education research aims to define or characterize what constitutes learning in science and how it is brought about.

 John D. Bransford, et al., summarized massive research into student thinking as having three key findings: